Prions Immune To Wastewater Treatment

 For the Snyders and those who don’t know much about sludge or how it’s applied to land, biosolids sound new, threatening and complicated.
 “We all want to support locally produced food,” says Alice, “but not if grown in sludge.”

-Using sewage sludge for fertilizer might sound threatening, at face value, but it’s hardly a new practice.
-About 700 million tons of dry sewage waste (most of it originating at wastewater treatment plants) is applied to land in the United States each year, according to the U.S. Environmental Protection Agency (EPA).
+About 700 million tons of dry sewage waste (most of it originating at wastewater treatment plants) is applied to land in the United States each year.

-Despite the inglorious name, sewage sludge isn’t just pumped directly onto land.
-The vast majority of biosolids fit EPA’s “Class B” category, meaning it has been treated to remove some of the pathogens in the original slurry.
+Sewage sludge has been treated to remove some of the pathogens, but not all.
 Sewage isn’t just human waste.
 It also contains heavy metals, pharmaceuticals, carcinogens and an unstoppable pathogen known as prions).

 EPA sets limits on the presence of eight heavy metals (arsenic and mercury have the most stringent requirements).
 Few U.S. treatment plants are equipped to produce the more costly “Class A” biosolids — wastes in which some pathogens have been reduced to a point “below detectable levels.”
 That perspective is overly optimistic.